 I adopted the Double Diamond approach to get a solid understanding of the problem to solve and then progressed through to the implementation, following the Agile process to iterate with quick feedback from my client.

 As a freelance UX designer, I worked on designing and iterating wireframes, creating pixel-perfect mockups of the mobile app.
 With user research and competitor analysis, I helped the client capture user needs and turn those needs into solutions that can solve users’ pain points.
-I also collaborated with the engineering team in launching the app.
+I also collaborated with the developer in launching the app.
 This is a 5-week project.

 “Qian is a passionate designer with an insightful and solid understanding of UX design.
 Communications with her were easy and fun!
 She is able to convert our needs into high quality designs.
 Her great professional skills and solid design knowledge will prove to be a great asset to any team!”

 Sherry Zhou.
 Founder at Taskit.

 In the kick-off meeting with the client, they walked me through three key features of their existing web-based application.
 Also, according to the market analysis and research done by their product manager, they want the mobile app to mainly focus on managing the tasks users already created on their web-based applications.

 Replying on the user data collected by my client, I helped them discover user needs, pain points, and desires through the synthesis.